 1. Scenic Byway 12

-Let’s start with the most obvious choice.
-Scenic Byway 12 is Utah’s premier scenic route.
-It connects Capitol Reef to Bryce Canyon and winds through slickrock canyons, high mountain forests, red desert cliffs, and everything in between.
-It’s even been designated an All-American Road by the U.S. Department of Transportation, which is quite an honor.
+Might as well start with the obvious one.
+Scenic Byway 12 is Utah’s premier scenic route — it connects Capitol Reef to Bryce Canyon and winds through slickrock canyons, high mountain forests, red desert cliffs, and everything in between.
+The U.S. Department of Transportation has even designated it an All-American Road, which is a pretty big deal as these things go.

 Scenic view on Highway 12